CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-w2021-lab-assignment-5.md

  - g) Finish it all off
      + Most of the remaining code will be added to your GameController script
-     + Add in Text elements (see Lab Assignment #1) for the obstacles remaining display and to display a message when the game ends.
+     + Add in Text elements (see Lab Assignment #1) for the time remaining display and to display a message when the game ends.
      + Remember to add in an 'r' to restart the game, which can be pressed at any time.
      + Make sure that you meet all other game requirements!
      + Test and submit!